Niclas Engelin

-Niclas Engelin (born 27 December 1972) is a Swedish heavy metal guitarist for Drömriket, Passenger, Engel and The Halo Effect.
-He previously was the lead guitarist for and Gardenian and the rhythm guitarist for In Flames and has been in and out of In Flames on six occasions.
+Niclas Engelin (born 27 December 1972) is a Swedish guitarist, who is currently playing with Engel, Drömriket, We Sell the Dead, and The Halo Effect.
+He previously was the lead guitarist for Gardenian and Passenger and a guitarist for In Flames and has been in and out of In Flames on six occasions.

 In 1997, Engelin replaced Glenn Ljungström of In Flames who had just quit.
 In 1998, Niclas quit In Flames and the band's drummer, Bjorn Gelotte, took over his position as guitarist.
 Engelin came back to fill in for Jesper Strömblad four times since back in 1998, when he quit.
 He rejoined In Flames briefly in late 2006 and again in 2009, as Jesper had been struggling with personal issues but maintained he would return.
 Niclas also toured with In Flames in North and South America, Australia, Europe, South Africa (RAMfest 2012) and portions of Japan in their Taste of Chaos tour.

 On 12 February 2010, Jesper quit In Flames, citing a need to face ongoing personal issues.
 For that reason, Niclas returned as a guitarist, planning to stay until they could find a suitable replacement, but on 28 February 2011, the band decided that he would instead become the full-time guitarist himself.

 He formed the band Engel in 2002 with guitarist Marcus Sunesson (The Crown).

 In May 2011 Engelin became endorsed by B.C.
 Rich guitars, using the Warlock Pro X model with gold covered EMG 81 and 60 pickups.